Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/07/javascript-constructors-are-just-functions.md

 var b = new AddTwoNumbers(3, 5);
 ```

-In this example, a will be equal to 8, but b will be a new object instance of “AddTwoNumbers”.
+In this example, a will be equal to 8, but b will be a new object instance of "AddTwoNumbers".

 Obviously this is entirely useless behaviour.
-You should probably never write a dual function/constructor as it is no use to anyone, but the important thing to take away from this example is that a function is only ever a constructor when you call it with the “new” keyword.
+You should probably never write a dual function/constructor as it is no use to anyone, but the important thing to take away from this example is that a function is only ever a constructor when you call it with the "new" keyword.

-Here is a more useful example where the variables passed to the constructor are stored as part of the object’s state, and then used when the `result` method is called.
+Here is a more useful example where the variables passed to the constructor are stored as part of the object's state, and then used when the `result` method is called.

 ```javascript
 function AddTwoNumbers(first, second) {